-7 Steps to Weight Loss Success in 2016
+7 Steps to Weight Loss Success In The New Year

 » Shine a light on the good.
 When you are so anxious to reach your goal, it is easy to be too hard on yourself.
 Realize that everything takes time, and commit to positive thinking.
 Look for success in small increments by focusing on your short-term goals and avoiding "all or nothing" thinking.
 When you are losing weight every SINGLE pound lost counts and deserves to be celebrated.
 You can do this!